Sergei Rachmaninoff: 1926–1942: Touring, final compositions, and Villa Senar

 The 1939–40 concert season saw Rachmaninoff perform fewer concerts than usual, totalling 43 appearances that were mostly in the US.
 The tour continued with dates across England, after which Rachmaninoff visited his daughter Tatyana in Paris followed by a return to Villa Senar.
 He was unable to perform for a while after slipping on the floor at the villa and injuring himself.
 He recovered enough to perform at the Lucerne International Music Festival on 11 August 1939.
 It was to be his final concert in Europe.
-He returned to Paris two days later, where he, his wife, and two daughters were together for the last time before the composer left a now war-torn Europe on 23 August.
-With financial help from Rachmaninoff, Ivan Ilyin was able to pay the bail and settle in Switzerland.
-Rachmaninoff would support the Soviet Union's war effort against Nazi Germany throughout the course of World War II, donating receipts from many of his concerts that season in benefit of the Red Army.
+With World War II imminent, he returned to Paris two days later, where he, his wife, and two daughters were together for the last time before the composer left Europe on 23 August.
+With financial help from Rachmaninoff, philosopher Ivan Ilyin was able to pay the bail and settle in Switzerland.
+Rachmaninoff would support the Soviet Union's war effort against Nazi Germany from mid-1941 onwards, donating receipts from many of his concerts for the benefit of the Red Army.

 Upon his return to the US, Rachmaninoff performed with the Philadelphia Orchestra in New York City with conductor Eugene Ormandy on 26 November and 3 December 1939, as part of the orchestra's special series of concerts dedicated to the composer in celebration of the thirtieth anniversary of his US debut.
 The final concert on 10 December saw Rachmaninoff conduct his Symphony No. 3 and The Bells, marking his first conducting performance since 1917.
 The concert season left Rachmaninoff tired, and he spent the summer resting from minor surgery at Orchard's Point, an estate near Huntington, New York on Long Island.
-During this restful period Rachmaninoff completed his final composition, the Symphonic Dances, Op.
-45. It is his only piece he composed in its entirety while living in the US.
-Ormandy and the Philadelphia Orchestra premiered the piece in January 1941, which Rachmaninoff attended.
+During this period Rachmaninoff completed his final composition, the Symphonic Dances, Op.
+45, which was premiered by Ormandy and the Philadelphia Orchestra in January 1941, with Rachmaninoff in attendance.
 In December 1939, Rachmaninoff began an extensive recording period which lasted until February 1942 and included his Piano Concerto Nos.
 1 and 3 and Symphony No. 3 at the Philadelphia Academy of Music.
-In the early 1940s, Rachmaninoff was approached by the makers of the British film Dangerous Moonlight to write a short concerto-like piece for use in the film, but he declined, and instead the job went to Richard Addinsell, who wrote the Warsaw Concerto.